Skip to content

 Regulatory Designations

-The FDA has granted Orphan Drug and Rare Pediatric Disease Designations for SRN-101 for high-grade gliomas and pediatric-type diffuse high-grade gliomas, respectively
+The FDA has granted SRN-101 designations for Orphan Drug (ODD), Rare Pediatric Disease (RPD), and Fast Track (FT) for treating high-grade gliomas.

 Leading the Way